 WBE Certification Benefits

-National Women’s Business Enterprise certification offers more of a tactical advantage to the SBA program’s financial focus.
-The WBENC aims to help nurture the businesses of female entrepreneurs, and they do this by providing an array of different resources.
+National Women’s Business Enterprise certification aims to help nurture women-owned businesses by providing an array of different resources.

 Conferences and Networking

-At these events, including their annual Summit & Salute and National Conference & Business Fair, provide access to the following resources:
+At these events, including their annual Summit & Salute and National Conference & Business Fair*, you can gain access to the following resources:

 - Face-to-face matchmaking sessions with potential mentors and clients